 - · Submit a completed application form. - · Submit official transcripts from all U.S. schools attended for college credit. - Submit official evaluations of foreign transcripts from a National Association of Credential Evaluation Services (NACES) member organization, an Association of International Credentials Evaluators (AICE) member organization, or an Academic Report official evaluation from the Commission on Graduates of Foreign Nursing Schools (CGFNS) if applicable.
-Visit www.naces.org or aice-eval.org for lists of member organizations. - Submit an official high school transcript or GED, unless at least 30 credits have been accepted in transfer - Submit a current resume that indicates a minimum of two years of full-time work experience or its equivalent. - · Indicate acceptance of Bethel Community Expectations by signing the application form. - · Complete an interview, if requested by the CAPS admissions review committee.
+Visit www.naces.org or aice-eval.org for lists of member organizations. - Submit an official high school transcript or GED, unless at least 30 credits have been accepted in transfer. - · Indicate acceptance of Bethel Community Expectations by signing the application form. - Complete an interview, if requested by the CAPS admissions review committee.